-Greed is one of seven basic character flaws or negative personality traits.
-We all have the potential for greedy tendencies, but if they become an enduring, dominant pattern then one is said to have a “chief feature of greed”.
+GREED is one of seven basic character flaws or “dark” personality traits.
+We all have the potential for greedy tendencies, but in people with a strong fear of lack or deprivation, Greed can become a dominant pattern.

 Greed is the tendency to selfish craving, grasping and hoarding.
 It is defined as: